Perry Jones

-Perry James Jones III (born September 24, 1991) is an American professional basketball player for the TaiwanBeer HeroBears of the T1 League.
+Perry James Jones III (born September 24, 1991) is an American professional basketball player for the Al-Ahli Jeddah of the Saudi Basketball League.
 He played college basketball for Baylor.

 High school career

-He was the #7 player in the ESPNU 100, the #9 player in the class of 2010 by Scout.com, and also rated as the #9 player by Rivals.com.
-In his junior year, Jones, along with future Texas forward Shawn Williams, led Duncanville to the Texas 5A championship game where they lost to Cedar Hill High School 59–51.
-Duncanville finished with a 23-9 record for the season.
+Jones was the #7 player in the ESPNU 100, the #9 player in the class of 2010 by Scout.com, and also rated as the #9 player by Rivals.com.
+In his junior year, Jones, along with future Texas forward Shawn Williams, led Duncanville to the Texas 5A regional championship game where they lost to Cedar Hill High School 60–59.
+Duncanville finished with a 23–9 record for the season.

 In recognition of his outstanding career, Jones was named to the 2010 McDonald's All-American team.

 AAU

 Jones' AAU team was the LBA Seawolves.
 In July 2009, he helped lead them to the semifinals in the Star Vision Sports Center Stage tournament in Las Vegas.